judasgutenberg/Esp8266_RemoteControl/README.md

 ## Commands

-This system includes a lightweight command system for configuration and control that works either via a serial connection locally, via a web-based tool across the internet, or via a low-latency interactive mode (switched to via the <bold>set fast com on command</bold>) that is as responsive as a serial connection but works across the internet using web sockets.
+This system includes a lightweight command system for configuration and control that works either via a serial connection locally, via a web-based tool across the internet, or via a low-latency interactive mode (switched to via the <bold>set fast com on</bold> command) that is as responsive as a serial connection but works across the internet using web sockets.

 ---